pn4vin/libft/README.md

 | `ft_lstmap(t_list *lst, t_list (*f)(t_list *elem))` |Create a new list, modifying each node of `lst` using `f` on it         |
 | `ft_lstappend(t_list **alst, t_list *new)`       |Append a new element to the list                                           |

-## Caveats

-Makefile creates `*.o` files within root directory, which is inconvenient.
-The better way would be to collect them in separate temporary folder.